Noise music: Japanese noise music

 Since the early 1980s, Japan has produced a significant output of characteristically harsh artists and bands, sometimes referred to as Japanoise, with names such as Government Alpha, Alienlovers in Amagasaki and Koji Tano, and perhaps the best known being Merzbow (pseudonym for the Japanese noise artist Masami Akita who himself was inspired by the Dada artist Kurt Schwitters's Merz art project of psychological collage).
 In the late 1970s and early 1980s, Akita took Metal Machine Music as a point of departure and further abstracted the noise aesthetic by freeing the sound from guitar based feedback alone.
 According to Hegarty (2007), "in many ways it only makes sense to talk of noise music since the advent of various types of noise produced in Japanese music, and in terms of quantity this is really to do with the 1990s onwards ... with the vast growth of Japanese noise, finally, noise music becomes a genre".
 Other key Japanese noise artists that contributed to this upsurge of activity include Hijokaidan, Boredoms, C.C.C.C., Incapacitants, KK Null, Yamazaki Maso's Masonna, Solmania, K2, the Gerogerigegege and Hanatarash.
 Nick Cain of The Wire identifies the "primacy of Japanese Noise artists like Merzbow, Hijokaidan and Incapacitants" as one of the major developments in noise music since 1990.

 Power noise

 Power noise (also known as rhythmic noise, rhythm 'n' noise and distorted beat music) is a subgenre of noise and post-industrial music, that originated predominantly in Europe during the 1990s.
 It draws primary influence from various styles of electronic dance music.

 Harsh noise

 Harsh noise is a subgenre of noise music that emerged in the early 1980s, originating from the Japanese noise music scene and the European power electronics movement.

+Brooklyn noise

+The Brooklyn noise scene (or simply Brooklyn noise) was an American underground noise music scene which emerged in the 2000s in Brooklyn, New York.
+It was spearheaded by acts such as Black Dice and Wolf Eyes.
+By the late 2000s, acts such as Oneohtrix Point Never and Emeralds infused the scene with "'70s cosmic trance music and '80s new age".

+Post-noise

+Post-noise is a music genre and scene that emerged in the 2000s related to hypnagogic pop, new-age and hauntology.
+The term was featured in writer David Keenan's 2009 article Childhood's End in issue 306 of the British music magazine The Wire where he coined the term hypnagogic pop.
+Musician Daniel Lopatin described the style as a move away from "macho" noise music.

+Ambient noise wall

+Ambient noise wall (also known as ANW and lowercase noise wall) is a subgenre of noise music that is heavily inspired by the characteristics of harsh noise wall music, but with softer and sparse textures.
+Notable artists within this genre include Karl T's solo project Missing Girls, with his work being released on the HarshFuckedForLife label.